Byung-Doh Oh (오병도)

 I am a Faculty Fellow at the Center for Data Science at New York University, where I collaborate with Tal Linzen.
 I received my PhD in computational linguistics from The Ohio State University, where I worked with William Schuler.

-My work aims to advance our understanding of language processing in machines and humans by drawing on techniques from machine learning and psycholinguistics.
+My work aims to advance our understanding of language processing in humans and machines by drawing on techniques from psycholinguistics and machine learning.
 I am particularly interested in developing computational models that capture the real-time processing behavior of human language users, and interpretability techniques for studying the predictions and representations of neural networks.

 selected publications